 I also have random streaks of artistry, but not in terms of sculpting or painting.
 I'm a writer, actor (at least when I find roles) and creative political activist.

 Physically according to others: beard, eyes, smile, body language.
 All of which apparently make me look like I'm plotting (I am, but not the way that people tend to think) or about to make a bad/corny dad/dirty joke (sometimes) when I don't look like a sagely philosopher.

 Personality: People think I'm brilliant but also have a volatile mood.
 Have a tendency to brood.
 Think Gothic hero, Sherlock, or the Doctor.
 Oh.
 They also notice my nerdiness/geekiness.

 As for film, I'm big on horror, sci-fi, film noir/crime, comedy, war movies, period pieces, well I watch pretty much everything.
 More often than not, it's usually horror.
 However, I write within and about horror.

-In terms of TV, most of the time now I'm usually watching BBC America, Syfy, or AMC.
+In terms of TV, most of the time now I'm usually watching BBC America, Syfy, the Science Channel, National Geographic, or AMC.
 I also love the show Castle.

 In terms of music I prefer classic rock, blues, jazz, classical, folk and country in general.

 Food, well, I love food and I'm going to have a friend starting to teach me to cook soon.